qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

    # Example
    qsc-cli compile --workspace-path '/local/mnt/workspace/sample_workspace'

-This process builds the necessary Qualcomm firmware and also completes the Qualcomm Linux build.
+This process builds the necessary Qualcomm firmware and completes the Qualcomm Linux build.

 .. note:: If you encounter a BitBake fetcher error, try recompiling to resolve the issue.
 If the issue persists, see :ref:`BitBake Fetcher Error <do_fetch_error_1>` for a solution.